Effect of Employment Benefits on Child Support in Arizona

 Rather, it was obliged to determine the value of Shawn’s on-base housing, and then consider whether that value was significant and reduced his personal living expenses.
 If so, the value of the on-base housing could constitute an “in-kind or another non-cash benefit” that should be included in his income when the court calculated child support.

 If you need information about the effect of employment benefits on child support in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support attorneys have over 100 years of combined experience successfully representing clients in child support cases in Arizona.
+Our Arizona child support attorneys have decades of combined experience successfully representing clients in child support cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.